mashdotdev/Physical-AI-And-Humanoid-Robotics-Course-Book/book/docs/intro.md

 Before starting, ensure you have:
 - **ROS 2 Humble or Iron** installed on Ubuntu 22.04 LTS
-- **NVIDIA Isaac Sim** (Omniverse) or Gazebo for simulation
+- **Gazebo Classic or NVIDIA Isaac Sim** for simulation
 - **Python 3.10+** with `rclpy`, NumPy, and PyTorch

-Detailed setup instructions are provided in each chapter's quickstart guide.
+Detailed setup instructions are provided in each chapter's content.